Contact us

 Representation in liability litigation

-Our firm represents creditors when their liability is incurred by the debtor (obligation to provide information, breach of duty to advise or obligation to warn).
+Our firm represents creditors when their liability is incurred by the debtor (failure to provide information, advice or warnings).
 We also analyze the possible recourses of creditors against third parties when they are possible.

 (05)